lucaaiello/graphical-models-for-boundary-detection/README.md

 - main.R: data preparation, posterior analysis
 - sampler.rcpp: metropolis within gibbs algorithm written with RcppArmadillo

-The simulation folder contains the codes used to produce the results shown in the manuscript.
-In particular there are the data simulation, the simulation and the assessment for each disease graphical model:
+The simulation folder contains the codes used to produce the results shown in the manuscript for the unstructured, directed and undirected disease graph under their true model.
+In particular there are the data simulation, the simulation, the assessment for each disease graphical model.
-- unstructured
-- directed
-- undirected